bufbuild-ru/docs/docs/bufstream/release-notes/index.md

 **_Release date:_** 2025-01-28

+::: tip Note
-::: tip Clusters on v0.1.x must first upgrade to a v0.2.x release before upgrading to this or any later release.
+Clusters on v0.1.x must first upgrade to a v0.2.x release before upgrading to this or any later release.
 :::

 #### Bug fixes